anandsuresh/sse4_crc32/README.md

 - Supports Node.js buffers

+## Installation

+Use the following command to install the library from npm:

+	npm install sse4_crc32

 ## Usage

 Using the library is quite simple.
 Start out by including the library in your code: